 - Donate money in-store at all Countdown supermarkets nationwide

 Countdown Food Rescue

-Wherever possible, Countdown’s policy is to donate food that is still fit for consumption to our food rescue charity partners throughout New Zealand.
+Wherever possible, Countdown’s policy is to donate safe, high-quality surplus food to The Salvation Army and other local food rescue charities and foodbanks throughout New Zealand.

-Each year this equates to around $3.5 million of food donated to foodbanks and community groups, plus an additional $1.2 million of food to farmers for their animals.
+This is part of our goal towards zero food waste and it also directly helps those New Zealanders who might otherwise go hungry.
+Each year this equates to around $3.7 million of food to foodbanks, plus an additional $2.1 million of food to farmers as food scraps for their animals.

 The Foodbank Project

 In 2015 Countdown, The Salvation Army and Nelson-based web developers Lucid, launched New Zealand’s first online food donation initiative, The Foodbank Project which enables donors to choose items that are most-needed by The Salvation Army’s foodbanks.
 Countdown delivers donated items to the nearest participating Salvation Army foodbank through our online shopping network, for free.
 We also donate profits made on the items donated to The Salvation Army.